-On our trip to Boston we found that there was a doctor right here in NYC at Columbia Presbyterian.
-The Dr. in Boston worked with this Dr. quite often and felt that he was more than capable of taking care of Laurens case.
-The Dr. in Boston continues to stay in the loop of her progress and I still hold his words to me close to my heart.
-The Dr. we have here in NYC has been more than dedicated to making out daughter well, he has gone beyond measures of time to be available to monitor her eye pressure, including meeting us at a rest stop on the NY Thruway, operating on Fourth of July, Halloween, etc we are so grateful to have him right here in our own back yard.
-Some people are not so fortunate, we have heard stories of family relocation, or just singular separation of a family member and child to live somewhere near a doctor and commute back to see their families.
+On our trip to Boston we found that there was a doctor in New York City at New York Columbia Presbyterian Hospital that mentored under the doctor in Boston.
+The doctor in Boston worked with this doctor quite often and felt that he was more than capable of taking care of Lauren’s case.
+The doctor in Boston continues to stay in the loop of her progress and we have gone to see him from time to time.
+The doctor we have here in New York City has been dedicated to taking care of Lauren.
+He has even gone beyond measures at times to be available to monitor her eye pressure, including meeting us at a rest stop on the NY Thruway, operating on Fourth of July, Halloween, etc. We are so grateful to have him right here in our own city.
+Some people are not so fortunate, we have heard stories of family relocation, or just the singular separation of a family member and child to live somewhere near a doctor and commute back to see their families.

 Lauren lacks the iris part of her eyes and has underdeveloped retinas; these are traits we later confirmed through genetic testing to be diagnosed as Aniridia.
 She secondarily also developed Congenital Glaucoma as a newborn.
 Two very rare eye diseases for a newborn to be diagnosed with, (1/100,000+).
 Due to this, her vision is significantly impaired to the point of being diagnosed as legally blind.

 Laurens Heroes exists because there is a hero in all of you!
 It really does take an army!
 So many people were there supporting us when we first began our journey and are still here beside us.
 We had to do a lot of research trying to find the right opportunities for Lauren.
 Vision impairment and blindness is not a widely talked about topic.